TUNNELING-GROUP/aqua-duct/docs/source/aqueduct_install.rst

 #. aqueduct,
 #. valve.

 Aqueduct is a Python module.
 It is a collection of tools to trace residues in MD simulation.
 Valve is a driver Python script.
 It uses aqueduct to perform such a tracing.
+Valve is shipped together with Aqueduct.

 Install
 -------